dvdme/forecastio-lib-java/README.md

 * Flag `metno-license` supported.

 ####Update (23-07-2014):
 * The language option is now supported.
 [Forecast.io](http://www.forecast.io) is available now in english, german, dutch, french, spanish and tetum.
-If some other is selected, english will be setted.
+If some other is selected, english will be set.
 Please note that in `FIOLibTest.java` some messages are hardcoded in english, this has nothing to do with the language option.
 (Also, the examples are update with the new option).